Nusab19/pyNekobin/README.md

-Here's a revised version of the README.md file with some minor spelling and grammar corrections:

 # pyNekobin - A Wrapper for Nekobin API

 This is a Python package that provides a simple wrapper around the [Nekobin](https://nekobin.com/) API, allowing you to easily paste and retrieve text snippets from the popular pastebin service.